Montour Railroad: Westland Branch

 The Westland Branch was opened in 1928 to serve Westland Mine #1.
 Later, Westland Mine #2 was opened, and the Montour was extended to serve it.
 Westland #1 closed in 1981.
 The #2 mine was the last operating mine served by the Montour, finally closing in 1983, and demolished in 1985.
 In December 2010 MarkWest Energy announced plans to lease the Westland Branch right of way from the Montour Trail Council for 30 years.
 The branch was redeveloped as a combination trail and railroad operated by the Wheeling and Lake Erie Railway to serve MarkWest's Westland natural gas processing plant.
 Construction was completed and the branch began operation in August 2012.

 Preservation

 In 2019, the Montour Railroad's SW9 locomotive #82 was acquired by the Age of Steam Roundhouse from the Flats Industrial Railroad, restored to its original condition, and painted into Montour colors.
+Later, Montour 84, another SW9, received the same treatment.